The Ubuntu dash and scopes architecture

-The Dash achieves this by having one or more Scopes that are responsible for providing one category of search results for the Dash.
-The user may search the Scope either through the Dash home scope (called global search) or through the Scope’s own page or category filter.
+The Dash achieves this by having one or more Scopes that are responsible for providing one category of search results.
+The user may search for content either through the Scopes scope in the Dash or through the Scope’s own page.

 - The search engine itself, talking to a web service or a local database.
-It can be exposed to the user in two ways in the Dash: as a standalone scope or as part of a master scope.
+Its visible representation is a Dash page.

 Got a question?
 Ask!